UEFA Euro 2000 squads: Italy

 Italy named an initial 26-man squad for the tournament on 18 May 2000.
 Midfielders Dino Baggio and Diego Fuser, and defender Giuseppe Pancaro did not make the cut for the final 22, while forward Christian Vieri was ruled out through injury.
-Goalkeeper Gianluigi Buffon was originally named in the final 22, but suffered a broken hand in a warm-up friendly against Norway on 3 June 2000; he was replaced in the squad by Milan's Christian Abbiati.
+Goalkeeper Gianluigi Buffon was originally named in the final 22, but suffered a broken hand in a warm-up friendly match against Norway on 3 June 2000; he was replaced in the squad by Christian Abbiati of A.C.
+Milan.